kfl/adventofcode_2023/notes.md

 Added a brute-force solution just for moral completeness.
 It currently uses ~5m for finding the solution, and it doesn't work for the given test case, so a papyrus victory.

+Added a solution where I remove each edge, `(src, dst)`, and then find the shortest path between `src` and `dst`, then I remove all the edges with the highest shortest path.
+This is under the assumption that the real bridges are amongst these.
+This is embarrassingly parallel and it works both for the sample test case and for my input.

+The "correct" general solution would be to implement a [min-cut algorithm](https://en.wikipedia.org/wiki/Minimum_cut) (or a 3-edge connected component algorithm for this particular case).